icfnext/prosper/README.md

         }

         def cleanup() {
-            // optionally call method from base spec to remove all test content after each feature method removeAllNodes()
+            // optionally call the method below to remove all test content after each feature method removeAllNodes()
         }